h0ly0ne/xosl/README.md

 Have a look at the [Master Boot record Wikipedia page](https://en.wikipedia.org/wiki/Master_boot_record) for more details.

+### More space to load RPM

+My other project about [Ranish Partition Manager][rpm] requires more than 64kB of space for the final executable.
+XOSL expects RPM to fit into 64 kB.
+The XOSL load address, as well as the memory pool for new/delete has been moved up in the address space to allow RPM to grow up to 128kB.

+The current latest build embeds my own build of RPM 2.46.

 ## Build system

      .              # Repository root